hansemannn/titanium_with_atom/README.md

 ~~~ bash
 appc new
 ~~~
-(for the OSS you change `appc` to `ti`).
+(for the OSS you change `appc new` to `ti create`).

 You will see a menu where you can select "Native app - Titanium SDK - set a project name - set an app id".
-For the beginning say `no` to the Test-service and Hyperloop.
+For the beginning, say `no` to the Test-service and Hyperloop.

 You can also use the Atom package ti-create